LorenzoBettini/it-docker-mongo-example/README.md

 # it-docker-mongo-example
-A simple example of a Maven project built on Travis CI with Integration Tests and MongoDB
+A simple example of a Maven project built on GitHub Actions (on Linux, macOS and Windows) with Integration Tests and MongoDB

 An example of Chapter _Integration tests_ of the book